mackenziecoushayrichter/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Overview of Analysis
+### Purpose
 * The purpose of this project was to complete an analysis on the employees for the company Pewlett-Hackard.
 * This company is anticipating many employees retiring in the coming years, so they wanted to know a couple of things:
   * The number of employees retiring by title
-  * The number of employees who are eligible to participate in a mentorship program where they are not quite to retirement age and can mentor the next generation of employees
+  * The number of employees who are eligible to participate in a mentorship program where they can mentor the next generation of employees
 ## Results
+### Findings
 * There were four major findings that came from this analysis:
   * There are 90,398 employees that are at retirement age
   * Of the 90,000 people eligible for retirement, only 2 have jobs at the Manager Level